nichoth/jazz-signals-v1/README.md

 ## API

 ### localAuth
-This exposes a function `localAuth` that handles authentication.
+A function `localAuth` that handles authentication.

 ```js
 import { localAuth } from '@nichoth/jazz-signals'